tybottorff/bottorffdocs/notes/literature_notes.md

  - treatment with CXCR4 agonist reduces infiltration of CD57<sup>+</sup> CD8s and mitigates hyperglycemia in T1D mouse model
 # CXCL16-dependent scavenging of oxidized lipids by islet macrophages promotes differentiation of pathogenic CD8<sup>+</sup> T cells in diabetic autoimmunity
  - *Cxcl16* KO in NOD mice suppresses T1D via islet-specific mechanism (impaired clearance of oxidized LDLs by islet macrophages leads to reduced islet transitory Tex CD8s)
- - pancreatic islet microenvironment is highly oxidative (beta cells vulnerable to autoinflammatory insults)
+ - pancreatic islet microenvironment is highly oxidative (β cells vulnerable to autoinflammatory insults)
  - islet macrophages highly express CXCL16 (chemokine, scavenger receptor for oxidized LDLs)
 # CXCR5<sup>+</sup> CD8 T cells: potential immunotherapy targets or drivers of immune-mediated adverse events?
  - CXCR5<sup>+</sup> CD8 T cells are cytotoxic but also associate with B cells to effect their function (so these CD8s are similar to CD4 Tfhs)